pawurb/lazyme/README.md

  "g"=>1759
 ```

-You can set aliases by adding following lines into your `./bashrc` or `.zshrc` files:
+You can set aliases by adding following lines into your `.bashrc` or `.zshrc` files:

 ```
 alias gr='grep --color'
-alias gaa='git add . -A' #Git Add All
+alias gaa='git add . -A'
 ```